devtut/generate/docs/python/loops.md

 |Parameter|Details
 |------
-|boolean expression|expression that can be evaluated in a boolean context, e.g. `x &lt; 10`
+|boolean expression|expression that can be evaluated in a boolean context, e.g. `x < 10`
 |variable|variable name for the current element from the `iterable`
 |iterable|anything that implements iterations